Cameron Tragardh

 Cameron Tragardh (born 29 September 1983) is an Australian former professional basketball player who played 13 seasons in the National Basketball League (NBL).
 He made his debut in the NBL in 2003 and played for the Townsville Crocodiles, Brisbane Bullets, Wollongong Hawks, Melbourne Tigers, and Cairns Taipans across his career.
 He was named NBL Most Improved Player in 2008 and NBL Best Sixth Man in 2015.
 He was also named to the All-NBL Team twice.

 Born and raised in Queensland, Tragardh was also a regular presence in the Queensland Basketball League (QBL), playing 13 seasons between 2002 and 2018.
 He won three QBL championships and three league MVPs.
 He was player-coach of the Mackay Meteors in 2017 and 2018, winning QBL Coach of the Year in 2017.

 Early life and career

 Tragardh was born and raised in Brisbane, Queensland, where he attended John Paul College and ascended the junior basketball ranks at Southern Districts Spartans.

+In 2001, Tragardh attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the South East Australian Basketball League.

 In 2002, Tragardh played for the South West Metro Pirates in the Queensland Basketball League (QBL) and led the ABA nationally in scoring with 34 points per game.
 He was subsequently named QBL Youth Player of the Year.
 Following the QBL season, he moved to the United States to play college basketball for the Oral Roberts Golden Eagles.
 In 28 games during the 2002–03 season, he averaged 7.1 points and 2.9 rebounds per game.
 He returned to the South West Metro Pirates in 2003 and had a 47-point game during the season and helped the Pirates win the QBL championship.